Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Monte Carlo Shell Model and T-plot

-Besides the breakthrough in the computational limit, the MCSM also has the advantage of providing a very useful way to visualize the intrinsic shape of each MCSM eigenstate through what is called the T-plot \cite{tsunoda_2014,otsuka_2016}.
-Because the MCSM basis vector is a deformed Slater determinant, one can calculate its intrinsic quadrupole moments, {\it i.e.} the quadrupole moments in the body-fixed frame, denoted as $Q_0$ and $Q_2$.
-They can be expressed by two parameters $\beta_2$ and $\gamma$, as described in the main text.
+where each matrix element stands for the expectation value of the displayed operator with respect to the MCSM basis vector being considered.
+By diagonalizing this matrix, we obtain three eigenvalues in the order $Q_{zz}\ge Q_{xx}\ge Q_{yy} $ by choosing coordinate axes.
+We obtain

+The quantities $Q_0$ and $Q_2$ are expressed by two parameters $\beta_2$ and $\gamma$, as described in the main text (see also \cite{utsuno_2015} and \cite{otsuka_2022}).
+Such $\beta_2$ and $\gamma$ are used to pin down each MCSM basis vector by a certain symbol on the so-called $\beta-\gamma$ plane.
+This process and the resulting set of the symbols are called T-plot.
 The importance of each MCSM basis vector to a given eigenstate (its overlap probability in the MCSM eigenstate) is represented by the size (area) of its circular symbol in the T-plot.
 The T-plot can be made on the $\beta_2$-$\gamma$ plane, but is usually on the PES, and intuitively exhibits the underlying physical pictures for the states of interest, as demonstrated in a variety of studies, {\it e.g.} in Refs. \cite{leoni_2017,marsh_2018,ichikawa_2019,togashi_2016,togashi_2018,otsuka_2019,marginean_2020,otsuka_2022_nature}.

-We stress that the T-plot played a major role in the present study, displaying not only triaxial shapes of the eigenstates but also their rigidity over different eigenstates.
+We stress that the T-plot played a major role in the present study, displaying not only the triaxial shapes of the eigenstates but also their rigidity over different eigenstates.
+Some details of T-plot are also found in \cite{mcsm_2017}.